 I’m sure you thought Tesshua would reboot in grade twelve.
 That we’d rekindle our battered romance.

 Maybe you forgot about your hormone-driven teenage fairy Godfather and those five strangers you slept with, but I didn’t.
 Or that you rebounded with Himalayan Boobs Girl – a week after your little romp a la cinq.
 Who you dumped days before grade twelve.

 In grade nine, I accepted the death of our Degrassi Junior High relationship.
 I closed the book – and moved on.

 But that cool June night in grade eleven?
 I cried every day for two weeks.
 That’s forever in teenage years.
-In hindsight, it was a waste of tears and tissue.
+In hindsight, it was a waste of tissue.

 Because you gave me a gift.
 A summer to soul search.
 I discovered my worth before I entered my final year.
 I had a two innocent, sexless rebounds – which taught me more about myself, friendship and love than I can articulate.
 I rediscovered my friends, who took a backseat during our so-called romance.
 We made up for lost time – shopping, lunching, going to parties, socials, movies and the beach.

 Most importantly, I rediscovered who I was.
 And who I deserved.
 And it wasn’t you.